-The SSH protocol offers authentication options: passwords, public keys, and certificates.
-The certificate-based authentication is the most secure of them all, but historically, it has been the most complicated to set up.
-One of our design goals for Teleport has been to make certificates easy.
+Certificate-based authentication is the most secure form of authentication, but historically, it has been the most complicated to manage.
+You have to run a Certificate Authority (CA) and distribute server and client certificates which impedes its adoption at scale.
+One of our design goals for Teleport has been to securely automate CA and certificate issuance, making certificate-based authentication easy.

 What is Login?